puppetlabs/dropsonde/README.md

 * `update`
     * Once a week, the list of public modules on the Forge will be updated.
 This command will manually force that cache update to happen.

+Developer comands

+* `dev example`
+    * To make writing aggregation queries possible without access to the private database, this will generate a randomized example of the dataset.
+This is in JSONL format, so it can be imported directly into BigQuery.
+* `dev schema`
+    * Generate and print out the complete combined schema of all metrics.
+* `dev shell`
+    * Open up a Pry shell with all the relevant connections open and initialized.

 ## Architecture